Ninja-Vikash/Docs.dev/docs/reactjs/03_components/README.md

 ### Exporting
 There are two types of modular `export`s
 - **default export**<br/>
-    When a module have default export it can be accessible using any name from that file.<br/>
+    When a module is exported as default export then it can be accessible using any name from that file.<br/>
     ```js
     // methods.js